 The system will check for the availability of the supplied domain name and will lead you to the next page.

-After you’ve read the terms and conditions, check the box indicating that you’ve done so, then click Install Now.
+Select a name for your site, the admin username and password.
+After you’ve read the terms and conditions, check the box indicating that you’ve done so, then click Install.

 Now you’ll see the green progress page, which will show you how far along the installation is.
 Once WordPress is fully installed, it will provide you with your site URL, the admin login URL, your username, and password.
 You will get a copy of this information, except your password, in your email as well.
 Make sure to keep it in a safe place.